The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 Dimensionality Reduction

-As mentioned in UMAP’s GitHub repository, it often performs better at preserving aspects of the global structure of the data than t-SNE.
-This means that it can often provide a better “big picture” view of the data as well as preserving local neighbor relations.
+As mentioned in UMAP’s GitHub repository, it often performs better than t-SNE at preserving aspects of the global structure of the data.
+This means that it can often provide a better “big picture” view of the data and preserve local neighbor relations.

 Take a deep breath.
-We have covered quite a lot of the dimensionality reduction techniques out there.
-Let’s briefly summarize where each of them can be used.
+We have covered quite a few of the dimensionality reduction techniques available.
+Let’s briefly summarize where each can be used.

-In this section, we will briefly summarize the use cases of each dimensionality reduction technique that we covered, including linear discriminant analysis.
+This section will briefly summarize the use cases of each dimensionality reduction techniques we covered, including linear discriminant analysis.
 Understanding where and when to apply a particular technique can be beneficial, as it helps save time, effort, and computational power.

 Dimensionality reduction techniques